Updated: Sept. 19, 2023

 There’s the risk you’ll incorrectly measure the dimensions—being off by just a 1/4″ can create unwanted gaps where summer heat can make its way into your home.
 For example, a rookie mistake is to order exactly the same size window as the door opening, which doesn’t leave room for sealant and minor adjustments when a window isn’t square or true.

-Or you might remove the old windows and discover water damage or rotting deep into the walls.
+Or you might remove the old windows and discover water damage or rot deep within the walls.
 What then?
 You can’t call a window and door company to come fix it when it’s not their window.

 Working with a window and door company from the outset means these problems are going to be handled correctly..
 They’ll handle measuring, ordering and installing of the windows.
 They’re pros who know what they’re doing and have the experience to handle any issues they discover.